Different Types of Glands in the Human Body & their Functions

 Exocrine glands secrete enzymes that act as biocatalysts to speed up the biochemical reactions.

-While the endocrine glands secrete hormones that act as chemical messengers and are involved in the homeostasis of the body.
+Meanwhile, the endocrine glands secrete hormones that act as chemical messengers and are involved in the body’s homeostasis.

 Scientifically, these glands can be differentiated based on their structures, location, and secretions.